adey-px/milestone2/README.md

 2. CSS codes were tested with <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validation Service</a>.
 The codes returned with no error.

-3. JavaScript codes were tested with Chrome developer tools in the browser console.
+3. JavaScript codes were tested with <a href="https://jshint.com/" target="_blank">JSHint</a>.
 The codes returned with no error.

 ### 4.2 Testing Responsiveness
 <img src="readme/testing-responsiveness-mp2.jpg" alt="responsiveness-result">